vahid0001/tiny-pix2pix/README.md

 ## Discriminator
-Patch-Net: The PatchGAN discriminator used in pix2pix is another unique component to this design.
+PatchGAN: The PatchGAN discriminator used in pix2pix is another unique component to this design.
 The PatchGAN discriminator works by classifying individual (N x N) patches in the image as “real vs. fake”, opposed to classifying the entire image as “real vs. fake”.
 The authors reason that this enforces more constraints that encourage sharp high-frequency detail.
 Additionally, the PatchGAN has fewer parameters and runs faster than classifying the entire image.

 <p align="center">